 *Check with child’s physician or school nurse if you have questions

-Students in pre-K, kindergarten, 2nd, 4th, 7th, and 10th grade are mandated to have a physical examination performed by a licensed physician, physician’s assistant or nurse practitioner.
+Students entering the school district for the first time and students in grades Pre-K or K, 1, 3, 5, 7, 9, and 11 are mandated to have a physical examination performed by a licensed physician, physician’s assistant, or nurse practitioner.
 Students wanting to participate in interscholastic sports are required to have a history and physical examination within one year of the start of the sport season.
 Students requesting working papers must present a copy of a New York State certificate of physical examination done within one year of the date the working papers are issued.

 It is important for children to have a medical home and health care provider.
 A student’s mandated physical examination should be performed by his or her health care provider.